Blog

 Why is ransomware becoming more and more relentless?

-There are many more ransomware operations out there now, they are also far more sophisticated in the attacks that they carry out and the payouts are much higher.
+There are many more ransomware operations out there now, which are far more sophisticated in the attacks that they carry out.
+The payouts for these attacks are also much higher.

 With the increase of attacks and new strains of threats on the rise, the consequences of not being prepared are serious and costly.
 Companies need to ensure that they are fully prepared by taking the right precautions to protect their data and stop the cyber-criminals right in their tracks.